testpress/streams-docs/docs/server-api/live-stream.md

 **/api/v1/<organization_id>/assets/<asset_id>/**
 :::important

-Scheduled live streams will not automatically start at the specified time; they must be manually initiated.
+- Scheduled live streams will not automatically start at the specified time; they must be manually initiated.
+- RTMP URL and stream key will be available once you start the stream

 :::